robpickerill/zabbix-training-lab/README.md

-# ansible-selinux
+# Zabbix Training Lab

-Ansible Role for SELinux Management
+Used to provision an ephemeral lab for Zabbix training